OnixFlutterTeam/clean_arch_sample/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Use the [`watch`] flag to watch the files' system for edits and rebuild as necessary.

+`flutter packages pub run build_runner watch`

+If you want the generator to run one time and exits use.

+`flutter packages pub run build_runner build`
+If conflicting outputs were detected and the build is unable to prompt for permission to remove them.

+`flutter pub run build_runner build --delete-conflicting-outputs`